 When we first started, we had no idea that, in the commercial film industry, the production company has a roster of directors with agents and reps who will bring jobs to various directors to bid on.
 We thought you had to mom-n-pop it: start out as a production company; build a team; have an office, a credit line, a gear warehouse, etc. In reality, all you need is a pen, paper, and ideas.

-What is the best thing you’ve done for your career?
 The best thing we’ve ever done for our career was invest our own time, money, and effort into turning the projects we believed in into the versions we imagined in our heads. (i.e., making director’s cuts.)
 In many cases, the client’s end goals can be drastically different than how you originally imagined the project.
 But if you really believe in what you’re making, spend extra time to make an edit of your reel that represents what you originally intended the project to be.

 Casey and Danielle are an Emmy-winning commercial directing duo who have worked with ESPN, Canon, and many more.
 Read our interview with them here.